RelaCtrl: Relevance-Guided Efficient Control for Diffusion Transformers: Methods

-Where $F$ and $H$ represent the rank of initial FID and HDD indicators respectively, $i$ shows the index of the control branch block that is removed, and $\min $ and $\max $ denote the minimum and maximum values within the corresponding rank sequence.
+Where $F$ and $H$ represent the rank of initial FID and HDD indicators, respectively, $i$ shows the index of the control branch block that is removed, and $\min $ and $\max $ denote the minimum and maximum values within the corresponding rank sequence.
 If ${{F}_{i}}$ or ${{H}_{i}}$ is higher, it indicates that removing the control block with index $i$ significantly affects the final performance, implying that this module is critically important.
-Using this approach, we performed single-layer deletions across all replicated blocks in the ControlNet model and derived the regularization metrics and qualitative observations presented in Fig.~\ref{fig:intro_fidandhdd}.
-According to the specified formula~\ref{equ: cis}, the relevance distribution of the ControlNet blocks can be obtained.
-As illustrated in Fig.~\ref{img:method_importance}, the numbers below represent the indices of the control blocks, while the intensity of the shading in each rectangle reflects its relevance to the generation and control performance of the model.
+Using this approach, we performed single-layer deletions across all replicated blocks in the ControlNet model and derived the regularization metrics and qualitative observations presented in Fig.~\ref{img:intro_fidandhdd}.
+According to the specified formula~\ref{equ:cis}, the relevance distribution of the ControlNet blocks can be obtained.

 Our findings can be summarized as follows.
 The most critical modules of DiT-ControlNet are concentrated in the early-middle layers (e.g., blocks 5, 6, and 7).
 In contrast, removing the last few modules results in only a minimal decline in performance.
 Overall, the ControlNet Relevance Score exhibits a trend of initially increasing and then decreasing, which contrasts with observations from prior studies of large language models \cite{gromov2024unreasonable, zhong2024blockpruner, men2024shortgpt} or the main branches of the original DiT architecture \cite{lee2024ditPruner}.
 This indicates that simply increasing or decreasing the number of replicated front transformer blocks in DiT-ControlNet does not offer an effective trade-off between performance and computational cost.
-Such an approach risks removing control modules essential for maintaining optimal performance.
+Such an approach risks removing control modules essential for maintaining performance.
 Consequently, we propose dynamically guiding the placement and design of control modules within the network by ranking each layer in the DiT model's control branch according to its relevance.
 This strategy ensures a more targeted and efficient utilization of network resources.